FND Learning Path

 How to reduce conflict, navigate symptom flares, communicate with medical teams, and protect your own capacity while supporting someone with FND.

-Get the guide →Anosognosia: When They Do Not Believe They Are Ill
+See the real picture →Anosognosia: When They Do Not Believe They Are Ill

 Why some people with neurological conditions cannot perceive their own symptoms, and what that means for caregivers trying to help.